icetan/dapp2nix/README.md

 in this
 ```

+Now start adding dependencies with `dapp2nix add <git repo url>`.

+List your installed dependencies with `dapp2nix list`.

 ### Migrate from dapp submodules

-To remove the need to add dappsys dependencies as submodules you can run
+To remove the need for dappsys submodules completely you can run `dapp2nix
-`dapp2nix migrate`.
-This will look att the currently fetched submodules and
+migrate` in one of your existing dappsys repos.
+This will look att the
-generate the `.dapp.json` lock file.
+currently fetched submodules and generate a `.dapp.json` lock file from that.

+After this you can `git submodules deinit --all -f` and then `git rm -r <empty submodule
+dirs>` to remove the old submodules from your git repo.